-Ready to step up and show your support for the trans community?
+Ready to step up and show your support for the trans community or trans people in your life?
 Here's some of the perfect ways to do your part and help out as an educated ally.

 Here's some additional resources for trans people to help with various aspects of their lives and transitions.